What is Lipedema?

 - Can occur in women of all sizes, from the seriously underweight to the morbidly obese.

-- Involves the excess deposit and expansion of fat cells in an unusual and particular pattern bilateral and symmetrical and usually from the waist to a distinct line just above the ankles
+- Involves the excess deposit and expansion of fat cells in an unusual and particular pattern.
+This pattern is bilateral and symmetrical and usually from the waist to a distinct line just above the ankles.

-- Unlike the typical fat of obesity, lipedemic fat generally cannot be lost through diet and exercise.
-Lipedema surgery is often a solution.
+- Lipedemic fat generally cannot be lost through diet and exercise (unlike the typical fat of obesity).
+Surgery is often a solution.